Exclamation mark

-The exclamation mark ' (also known as exclamation point in American English) is a punctuation mark usually used after an interjection, exclamation or noise to indicate strong feelings (e.g. surprise, humour, anger), a loud sound (e.g. Bang!), or to show emphasis.
+The exclamation mark, ', (also known as the exclamation point in American English) is a punctuation mark usually used after an interjection, an exclamation, or a noise to indicate strong feelings (e.g. surprise, humour, anger), a loud sound (e.g. Bang!), or to show emphasis.
 The exclamation mark often marks the end of a sentence.

 A bare exclamation mark (with nothing before or after) is frequently used in warning signs.

-The exclamation mark likely came from the word io, used to show joy.
-Writers made a set of changes to io that made it become the exclamation mark.
-In the mid-14th century the Italian writer Iacopo Alpoleio da Urbisaglia created the exclamation mark since he was bothered when readers read emotional text without emotion.